oschoudhury/linuxprivchecker/README.md

 # `linuxprivchecker.py` --- A Linux Privilege Escalation Checker for Python 2.7 and 3.x

 ## Summary
 This script is intended to be executed locally on a Linux machine, with a Python version of 2.7 or 3.x, to enumerate basic system info and search for common privilege escalation vectors.
+Currently at version 2.

 ## Warning and Disclaimer
 This script comes as-is with no promise of functionality or accuracy.
 Only use this script after you understand what every line in the script does.
 Only run this script on machines you have permission to access, and where you have permission to access any account, files and folders for that particular machine.
 Check that you are compliant with the laws and regulations that apply in your place of residence, before attempting to run this script.